oplS17projects/FP1/README.md

 No output shows for tests that pass
 ```

 - Example using 'test-cases' which allow you to test multiple things.
-I one fails, the rest don't run.
+I one check fails, the rest don't run.
 ```
 (test-case
   "Group A - Test x feature"